With so many beautiful things to do in Jeju, you should not miss it while you’re visiting South Korea!

 12. See some traditional hanoks at Seongeup Folk Village

-13. Get your green tea fix
+13. Get your green tea Field fix

-- O’Sulloc Tea Museum, 오설록티뮤지엄 – see history of the tea, can buy the fancy O’sulloc teas and get green tea ice cream
+- O’Sulloc Tea Museum, 오설록티뮤지엄 – see history of the tea, can buy the fancy O’sulloc teas, and get green tea ice cream

 - The actual fields – The actual tea fields you can wander around